 14. Share Infographics

 Infographics are a fantastic way to show a step-by-step guide, especially on Pinterest.
-(Hello!
-DIY) Infographics allow you to share a ton of information with the use of visuals.
+Infographics allow you to share a ton of information using visuals.
 They make boring statistics look appealing!

 15. Start A Conversation With A Leader In Your Industry